 Infrastructure

-Facilities, like water treatment centers, have expensive equipment that is critical to city infrastructure, but also sensitive to “dirty power” and voltage disturbances.
+Facilities like water treatment centers have expensive equipment critical to city operations but sensitive to voltage disturbances and power quality problems.

 -